newmemomedo2018-afk/cgi-generator-mongo/replit.md

 # Overview

 CGI Generator is a SaaS platform that allows users to create professional CGI images and videos using AI technology.
-Users upload a product image and scene image, and the system uses multiple AI services (Gemini AI and Fal.ai) to generate integrated CGI content.
+Users upload a product image and scene image, and the system uses Gemini AI to generate integrated CGI content.
 The platform operates on a credit-based system where users receive 5 free credits upon registration, with image generation costing 1 credit and video generation costing 5 credits.

 # User Preferences